timeteam/timeteam.github.io/_posts/Non_fiction/2020-05-29-the-swerve.md

 It is pretty heady stuff, let alone in a manuscript written over two thousand years ago.
 No wonder Christianity worked to ruthlessly to squash Epicureans and other pagans.
 Science is taking a long time to win back this territory.

-On the other hand, it pays to keep in mind that to Lucretious a spherical earth was a ridiculous idea.
+On the other hand, to Lucretius a spherical earth was a ridiculous idea.